DATAFOREST logo

 • Stress testing involves simulating extreme but plausible market scenarios to assess the impact on a portfolio or institution.
 It goes beyond normal market conditions to evaluate the resilience of investments and the overall financial system.

-• Historical data rates the potential losses of a portfolio based on the past behavior of market prices.
+• Historical data rates a portfolio's potential losses based on market prices' past behavior.
 Financial risk management demands constructing a model that captures the relationship between market factors and asset prices.

-• Scenario analysis calls for creating hypothetical market scenarios and assessing their impact on a portfolio or institution.
-It concerns analyzing the potential outcomes of specific events or changes in market conditions.
+• Scenario analysis involves creating hypothetical market scenarios and assessing their impact on a portfolio or institution.
+It also concerns analyzing the potential outcomes of specific events or changes in market conditions.

 • Diversification entails spreading investments across different asset classes, sectors, and geographic regions to reduce exposure to any single investment or market risk.
 By diversifying their portfolios, dealers achieve a balance sheet between risk and return.